Claims — March 17, 2026

 1. Cedar Lake Dredging and Sediment Dewatering Facility Project

 Dewatering of the Sediment Dewatering Facility has continued and CBBEL remains on-call as needed.
 It is understood the Town received $2 million as part of the Part B Special Needs Fund for the Monsanto Class Action Lawsuit.
 This funding was applied for in July 2023 to aid in additional sediment removal from the lake and partially fund Alum treatment for the lake.
 The Town is currently deliberating on how to best use these funds.
 CBBEL staff will be on-call to assist the Town with any additional information needed throughout the decision-making process.
+No Change from Previous Report.

 2. MS4 Coordination